Snowiiii/Pumpkin/docs/config/authentication.md

 ### Texture Types

 #### `skin`: Boolean
-Weather to use player skins or not.
+Whether to use player skins or not.

 :::code-group
 ```toml [features.toml] {3}